English Tangier: Dartmouth and evacuation 1683–1684

-Once in Tangier, one of Lord Dartmouth's main concerns was the evacuation of sick soldiers "and the many families and their effects to be brought off".
-The hospital ship Unity sailed for England on 18 October 1683 with 114 invalid soldiers and 104 women and children, alongside HMS Diamond.
-HMS Diamond arrived at The Downs on 14 December 1683.
-Dartmouth was also able to purchase the release of many English prisoners from Ismail's bagnio, including several officers and about 40 men, some of whom had spent 10 years in the hands of the Moroccans.
-(Note: Dartmouth's extensive papers belonging to the Dartmouth Heirlooms Trust are held by Staffordshire County Council's Archives and Heritage Service, and by the National Maritime Museum at Geeenwich.)

-All the forts and walls were mined for last-minute destruction.
-(Note: A reassessment of the demolition, which critics of the operation deemed incomplete (as communicated by Samuel Pepys to Dartmouth, 1684), is presented in Elbl.)
-On 5 February 1684 Tangier was officially evacuated, leaving the town in ruins.
-Thereafter Kirke's Regiment (i.e., the Tangier Regiment) returned to England.
-The main force of 2,830 officers and men and 361 wives and children finally completed the demolition of the harbour wall and fortifications, and evacuated the garrison during the early months of 1684.
-The 2nd Tangier Regiment left late in the second week of February for Plymouth with some 600 men and 30 wives and children.
-The Earl of Dumbarton's regiment (The Royal Scots) went into quarters at Rochester, and Trelawney's (Second Tangier) Regiment to Portsmouth.

 Aftermath

 Some of the departing soldiers were to be rewarded with large land grants in the newly acquired Province of New York.
 Thomas Dongan, 2nd Earl of Limerick, a lieutenant-governor of Tangier, became New York provincial governor and William "Tangier" Smith, the last mayor of Tangier, obtained 50 miles of Atlantic oceanfront property on Long Island.

 Infrastructure

 The English planned to improve the harbour by building a mole, which would reach 1436 ft long and cost £340,000 before its demolition.
 The improved harbour was to be 600 yd long, 30 ft deep at low tide, and capable of keeping out the roughest of seas.
 (Note: GIS-based plans of the historic harbour and of its works with all its data in modern coordinates, prepared from English and Portuguese documents, are available in Elbl.)
 Work began on the fortified harbour at the end of November 1662, and work on the mole in August 1663.
 The work continued for some years under a succession of governors.
 With an improved harbour the town would have played the same role that Gibraltar later played in British naval strategy.
 (Note: A long study of the previous Portuguese Breakwater at Tangier and interesting notes on the English Mole and its contractors are found in Elbl.)